 If the user chooses to name a buffer, uniquification is preempted and no

-"*Minimum parts of directory name included in buffer name.")
+"*Minimum number of directory name components included in buffer name."

 "*String separator for buffer name components.

 base file name from directory part in buffer names (default \"|\").